EUDAT-Training/B2SHARE-Training/deploy/04_Installation.md

 export B2SHARE_DATADIR='/home/ubuntu/b2share-data'
 ```

-- Indicate the B2ACCESS environment to be used.
-To use the acceptance instance of B2ACCESS set this value to 1.
+- Indicate whether the B2ACCESS production or development instance should be used.
+To use the development instance of B2ACCESS set this value to 1.
 For production installations, use the production instance of B2ACCESS and set this value to 0:

 ```sh
 export USE_STAGING_B2ACCESS=1